We connect mentors with new parents to facilitate a smooth transition back into the workforce.

-The app and suite of educational programs connects mentors within the company to new mothers within the company.
+The app and suite of educational programs connect mentors within the company to new parents within the company.
 You already have the personnel.
 They already have the skills.
-By leveraging the knowledge and wealth of experience these parents have to offer, social supports are increased, productivity goes up, staff retention is improved.
+By leveraging the knowledge and wealth of experience these parents have to offer, social support are increases, productivity goes up, staff retention is improved.
 Corporations have a social responsibility to provide healthy work environments and this goes one step further by offering this as standard.
-Women won’t ask - the literature is clear on that.
+The parent won’t ask - the literature is clear on that.

 By supporting the parent, everyone wins - the family, the infant, the company.

-Founder, Tiffany, has over 20 years experience in sales, marketing, executive training and facilitation, workshop design, corporate management and most importantly, has lived experience with postnatal depression.
-Village App was a finalist in the eChallenge, a national finalist for Pitch@Palace and Tiffany is a Westpac Future Leader Scholar with a Degree in psychology (Honours).
+The founder of the Village Foundation, Tiffany, has over 20 years experience in sales, marketing, executive training and facilitation, workshop design, corporate management and most importantly, has lived experience with postnatal depression.
+The Village Foundation App was a finalist in the eChallenge, a national finalist for Pitch@Palace and Tiffany is a Westpac Future Leader Scholar with a Degree in Psychology (Honours).
 The Village Foundation is supported by an excellent team of industry professionals.

-We are looking for innovative and forward thinking companies to join us as we change the landscape for mental health in industry, and the community.
+We are looking for innovative and forward-thinking companies to join us as we change the landscape for mental health in the industry, and the community.

 Sound like you?

-Reduced productivity and staff turnover due to perinatal depression costs Australia over 500 million dollars per year.
+Reduced productivity and staff turnover due to perinatal depression costs Australia over $500 million per year.

-To connect is Primal - We know it’s the way we were and the way we should be.
+To connect is primal - we know it is the way we were and the way we should be.

-In terms of becoming a mother, it’s how we learn about what to do, how we share the load, how we regulate and release our emotions and it’s how we feel normal.
+In terms of becoming a mother or a father, it is how we learn about what to do, how we share the load, how we regulate and release our emotions and it is how we feel normal.

-Social support, in particular peer to peer support, buffers the effects of distress and provides the support necessary for the down days to be down days and not accumulate into weeks, months and even years.
-Just by sharing with others who understand, women get much of what they’re after.
+Social support, in particular peer to peer support, buffers the effects of distress and provides the support necessary for the down days to be down DAYS and not accumulate into weeks, months and even years.
+Just by sharing with others who understand, parents get much of what they are after.

-The Village Foundation aims to address isolation and improve wellbeing through prevention by providing support for women throughout the pregnancy and postpartum period, and as they navigate returning to work.
-Mentorship, education and using a strengths based approach provides lasting and sustainable support.
+The Village Foundation aims to address isolation and improve wellbeing through prevention by providing support for parents throughout the pregnancy and postpartum period, and as they navigate returning to work.
+Mentorship, education and using a strengths-based approach provides lasting and sustainable support.